clearFrost/Flixsterplus/README.md

 ## Notes

 The biggest difficulty I had while building this project was packaging up the elements of a movie to use in another activity.
 In this case it was the DetailActivity.
-However it was made possible through parcelable, parcelable made it easy to send data between activities.
+However it was made possible through parcelable, parcelable made it easy to send data between activities and receive data through activities.

 ## License